Connect with others who understand.

 Radiation Therapy

-Radiation therapy (also known as radiotherapy) uses an intense beam of radiation to kill cancer cells and shrink tumors.
-The type of radiation is similar to that used in X-rays, but it is much more concentrated for cancer treatment.
-Radiotherapy works by damaging the DNA of cancer cells beyond repair, causing the cells to stop dividing or die.
+Radiation therapy commonly uses an intense beam of radiation to kill cancer cells and shrink tumors.
+This type of radiation therapy is similar to that used in X-rays, but it’s much more concentrated for cancer treatment.
+Radiation therapy works by damaging the DNA of cancer cells beyond repair, causing the cells to stop dividing or die.
+Other types of radiation therapy include brachytherapy, which attacks cancer cells from inside the body using small radioactive pellets, and proton therapy.

 Immunotherapy